 Summary: Have you ever been lying in bed in a small room, trying to go to sleep, and had house flies buzzing around keeping you awake?
 To me, there are few things more annoying than this.
 However, keeping you up at night is among the least dangerous things that house flies presents.
 There are some very cost effective fly control products that can deter flies in a 1,000 sq. ft. area.
-Check out the video and related products here.

 Some people claim they would never hurt a fly.
 Too bad the fly does not feel the same way in return.
 Unlike horse flies and stable flies, common house flies do not bite.
 However, the house fly has some pretty disgusting habits that can create health problems for people.
 Luckily there are some excellent fly control products on the market today that can deter flies in a 1,000 sq. ft. area.
-Check out our video and related products here.

 Did you know that flies can be carriers for infectious disease?
 Typhoid, cholera, salmonella, bacillary dysentery, tuberculosis, anthrax, and parasitic worms can all be transmitted from a fly to, say, your cheese sandwich.
 The next time a friend criticizes you for wildly waving your hands over your cheeseburger, perhaps muttering some kind of incantation, tell them that you are not warding off evil spirits, but you are warding off house flies.
 The long list of diseases spread by the common house fly will make them reconsider questioning your sanity.